 Is there a Proton VPN Edge extension?

 Proton VPN does not publish a dedicated Edge extension.
 The official Proton VPN browser extension is available for Chrome and Firefox.
 Since the modern Microsoft Edge is Chromium-based, you can install the Proton VPN extension in Edge by enabling Chrome extension support and using the Chrome Web Store version inside Edge.
 This approach gives you the same VPN controls connect/disconnect, server selection, and basic per-browser protection as you’d get in Chrome, but within Edge’s interface.
+Malus vpn: the ultimate guide to privacy, security, streaming, and pricing for modern users 2026

 This means you’ll get: